$85 Find Cheap Flights from Washington, D.C. to El Salvador

 The average price of all round-trip flights from Washington, D.C. to El Salvador clicked on KAYAK for each day over the last 12 months.

 Your flight ticket price will generally be cheaper if you fly to El Salvador on a Monday and more expensive on a Saturday.
-On your return trip to Washington, D.C., you should consider flying back on a Monday, and avoid Saturdays for better deals.
+On your return trip to Washington, D.C., you should consider flying back on a Monday, and avoid Sundays for better deals.

 How far in advance should I book a flight from Washington, D.C. to El Salvador?